Euchre Rules

 Scoring

 The makers need at least three of the five tricks.
 Three or four tricks scores one point.
-Winning all five tricks scores two points.
+Winning all five tricks (a march) scores two points.
 If the defenders take three or more tricks, the makers are euchred and the defenders score two points.
+Going alone raises the stakes: a lone march scores four points, three or four tricks alone still score one, and a euchred lone hand still gives the defenders two.
+The first team to reach 10 points wins the game.

 Common Mistakes